 Introduction

 Nebular clouds in star forming regions and active galactic nuclei (AGN) typically show electron temperatures around Te = 1.5E4K in the OIII emitting region (Osterbrock & Ferland 2006).

-However, anomalously high values Te > 1.54x104 have been noticed in surveys for decades without a thorough explanation for the physical mechanism responsible for creating such conditions in narrow line emitting AGN Komossa & Schulz 1997, Zhang et al., 2013, Richardson et al., 2014).
+However, anomalously high values Te > 1.54x104 have been noticed in surveys for decades without a thorough explanation for the physical mechanism responsible for creating such conditions in narrow line emitting AGN (Shuder & Osterbrock, 1981, Komossa & Schulz 1997, Zhang et al., 2013, Richardson et al., 2014).
 While more recent work has started to address the topic head on, signatures of high Te have been present in small spectroscopic samples of AGN.
 Shuder & Osterbrock (1981) show Te > 1.7E4 K in 5 of the 12 galaxies for which they measure electron temperature.
 Shuder & Osterbrock do not include any models in their work, which leaves the question of why such high Te is observed in some galaxies (I don’t like how this is worded).

 Komossa & Schulz (1997) investigated a larger data set, including 37 galaxies in their study.
 They also include models in their analysis, which includes assuming various properties of the cloud to predict emission lines, through which they can predict conditions within the cloud.
 Values are assumed for the spectral energy distribution (SED), the blackbody temperature for the background emission source, and a luminosity rate of hydrogen ionizing photons emitted by the galactic nucleus.
 Along with cloud distance from the emission source and hydrogen density (nH), these values can be used to calculate the ionization parameter U. The wide range of parameters varied leads to a range of log U between -6.58 and +0.42.
 Komossa & Schulz also vary the metallicity of the cloud, and stop their models once the hydrogen column density drops below a pre-determined value.
 These input parameters were used in a photoionization code called Cloudy, specifically version 84.03 (Ferland 1993).
 Cloudy then outputs emission line strengths for any requested lines, and these line strengths are used to determine conditions within the cloud.
 Talk about how their results work with Te, what were their temperature results?
 Explain that this is a normal approach to the models.

 Dopita & Sutherland(1995) also model high temperature galaxies, but they employ shocks to reach those high temperatures, and claim in their abstract that they have solved the temperature problem.
 To model these shocks, they vary magnetic field strength from 2 < B/n1/2 < 4 G, and shock velocity from 150 – 500 kms-1.

-They have a strange looking 4363 diagram, I’m unsure what I can determine from it

-Their axes are also different from our plot that separates LINERs

-Pg 475 plot SII ratio seems low for LINERs?

-Fig 2c looks like all LINERs

-Where can I get straight up Te?

-Why do the highest shock velocities give lowest Te?

-Look at Figure 2s and pull out comparisons of their sim placement/our data
+They derive interesting results from their models, including an inverse relationship between shock velocity and electron temperature.
+Figure 2c shows shock models with a velocity < 500 km s -1 and without a precursor have log[OI]6300/H > -1.0, and a range of log[OIII]5007/H between 0.25 and -0.25, meaning though these lower velocity shocks produce high electron temperature (high enough to reach out hottest data points, but what’s the actual Te?), these models fall inside the LINER category on diagnostic diagrams.
+This result is not surprising, because as we have mentioned, LINERs are shocked AGN.

+5007/4959 = 3/1 so use this to calculate electron temperature from the plots

+Assume a density of 10^3 and based off those ratios, these give you XXX electron temperature etc. cite O&F